keithkahurakamau/Code-Challenge-1/README.md

 # Code-Challenge-1
 ## Description

-This project contains solutions for Code Challenge 1:bodaFareCalculator,chaiCalculator and mobileMoneyCalculator, focusing on problem-solving and coding best practices.
+This project contains solutions for Code-Challenge-1:bodaFareCalculator,chaiCalculator and mobileMoneyCalculator, focusing on problem-solving and coding best practices.

 ## Project Setup